 In September 1988, a speech by the president of the European Commission, Jacques Delors, to the TUC’s annual congress, had prompted Ron Todd, leader of the Transport and General Workers Union, to quip that the ‘only card game in town at the moment is in a town called Brussels’.
 Johnson arrived there just in time to report on all the key rounds.
 Even better, Europe was about to have an explosive effect on politics back home.

 A year later, the Berlin Wall fell, and, despite Thatcher’s hostility, the unstopped urge toward German re-unification quickly gained an unstoppable momentum.
-A new world order beckoned, and by November 1990, with the Cold War all but over, the Iron Lady was also for toppling: she was forced to resign as prime minister by her own party, in large part over her ever-hardening line on Europe.
+A new world order beckoned, and by November 1990, with the Iron Curtain in tatters, the Iron Lady was also for toppling: she was forced to resign as prime minister by her own party, in large part over her ever-hardening line on Europe.

 The following November an obscure historian called Alan Sked founded the Anti-Federalist League, to campaign against the next great move toward European integration, the Maastricht Treaty.
 (Two years later the League changed its name to the UK Independence Party.)
 In February 1992, the government of Thatcher’s successor, John Major, signed the treaty, and, in April, went on to win a general election, with a record number of votes.
 Then, just five months later, ‘Black Wednesday’ saw the new government reverse its flagship economic policy, by withdrawing sterling from the European Exchange Rate Mechanism.